matyalatte/tuw/docs/Build-on-Windows.md

 If you want a debug build, you need to use `Debug` as an argument for batch files.
 So, you should type `build_wxWidgets.bat Debug` and `build_exe.bat Debug` on the command prompt.
-If you will build the exe with Visual Studio, you should add `-D wxWidgets_ROOT_DIR=C:/wxWidgets-3.2.2/Debug/Installed` to `CMake command arguments` for `x64-Debug` in the IDE.
+If you will build the exe with Visual Studio, you should add `-D wxWidgets_ROOT_DIR=C:/wxWidgets-3.2.2/Debug/Installed` to `CMake command arguments` for `x64-Debug`.

 ## Test